doozielabs/CodeIgniter-Model-Wrapper/README.md

 			##### `$...`
 			- Values agains `?` in filter template.
 Can provide multiple values as separate parameters.
-			- In case or array, `where()` function treats each index of that array as a separate argument.
+			- In case of array, `where()` function treats each index of that array as a separate argument.
 			- Array values are useful in case of dynamically generate matching criteria

 		3. #### Return Values